SENNER LAB

 • Rose Swift, PhD 2018 from Cornell University, coadvised with Amanda Rodewald, now a researcher with USGS

-• Mo Verhoeven, PhD 2020 from the University of Groningen, coadvised with Theunis Piersma, now a postdoc at NIOO-KNAW
+• Mo Verhoeven, PhD 2020 from the University of Groningen, coadvised with Theunis Piersma, now a researcher at RSPB

 • Luke Wilde, MSc 2021 from the University of South Carolina, now a PhD student at the University of Wyoming